Mate Sound the Pump...

 On your site, you have pictures of a pair of plaques which have birthdates and names specially inscribed on them: Mary Lizzie Quick and William Daniel Quick, and you mention that there might be a third [plaque with another sibling] out there somewhere.
 Actually, there could be two more: one for their sister Henrietta (born 1882/3) and one for their brother George (born 1879/80).
 I looked them up in the census records: they were the children of Cornish fisherman William D. Quick and his wife Mary Noall, both born in 1840 or so, and they all lived in St Ives.
 (Mary Lizzie from the plaque married a man called John Thomas in 1888).

 Interestingly, there is no Sunderland link.
-So perhaps these inscriptions were added by a local distributor, rather than commissioned from a Sunderland pottery.
+So perhaps these inscriptions were commissioned through a local distributor, or a sailor carried the instructions to earn some money on the side.

 Back to top